Jordan, Tyler and I decided to get out to Angel Island for Jordan's

 Another shot of the big tree!

-We had a nice quiet evening (well with the foghorns and other beacons there are some noises but it all fades into the background).
+We had a nice quiet evening (well with the foghorns and other beacons there are some noises, but it all fades into the background).
 We only had to chase off one raccoon that was getting a little too close to our packs after dinner.
 It was sprinkling that night and misty the next morning.
 We had breakfast and then packed up our soggy gear and headed out to catch the ferry back to Tiburon.
 It was cool again with the sun not being able to break through the clouds.
-This is a great place to have a first trip (see the smile).
+This is a great place to have a first trip (see the smiles).